 A proxy shall be appointed by an instrument in writing (which may, if the Board so determines, take the form of an Electronic Communication) which shall be in such form and include such declarations as the Board may from time to time determine.
 The instrument shall enable the Person appointing the proxy to direct him how to vote and, if the instrument is not in the form specified by the Society or is not signed by the appointor, (which, in the case of an electronic form of proxy, will involve such manner of verifying the authenticity of the completed appointment of the proxy as the Board may from time to time determine) the appointment of the proxy shall be invalid.
 The appropriate forms of declaration shall, with such additional or amended wording as the Board may consider appropriate, be used in the case of a body corporate.
 If the appropriate declaration is not included in the instrument, the appointment of the proxy shall be invalid.

-The instrument appointing a proxy or a representative shall be received at the Principal Office or such other place as is described with the notice of the meeting (which may include any electronic address the Society may specify for this purpose) not less than 7 days (or any shorter period specified with the notice of meeting) before the day of the meeting, or adjourned meeting, and in default the instrument shall not be treated as valid.
+The instrument appointing a proxy shall be received at the Principal Office or such other place as is described with the notice of the meeting (which may include any electronic address the Society may specify for this purpose) not less than 7 days (or any shorter period specified with the notice of meeting) before the day of the meeting, or adjourned meeting, and in default the instrument shall not be treated as valid.

 The instrument appointing a proxy shall be deemed to confer authority to demand or join in demanding a poll and to speak at the meeting.